 We had made a conscious decision to parent without smacking.
 Our own experience with a baby and toddler who was at times extremely challenging, made it clear to us just how important it is for the health and well-being of all families to receive help and support right from the very start.
 And, even with the best intentions, how easy it can be for us to slip into a negative cycle, especially when tired and exhausted.
 We also began to understand why some people reach such a low point that they might harm their children.

 In 1995 we founded The Children's Project and began learning, researching and observing.
 We felt that if we could show why babies and young children behave the way they do, parents and carers would be better able to understand them and respond appropriately.
-We use visual images where possible to show the child's-eye viewpoint of their world.

-It has been - and continues to be - a remarkable journey.
+It has been a remarkable journey.

 Helen and Clive Dorman